-Most of Chadds Ford Township falls within the southern reaches of the Brandywine Creek watershed.
+Chadds Ford Township is located in the southern reaches of the Brandywine Creek watershed.
 This means that a drop of water that falls in Chadds Ford will drain west into the Brandywine Creek, which drains into the Christina River, which drains into the Delaware River, and eventually drains into the Delaware Bay.
 The Brandywine Creek is a popular recreational destination for residents and visitors, though recreational access is limited to a few access points.